 - From early July to early October, the 50 miles of river below the lake become thick with Rainbows.

-With no annual ice scouting the river proper has prospered and the hatches can be so thick the caddis flies cover all the rafts to an inch thick.
+In July the hatches of caddis can be so heavy they cover all the rafts to an inch thick.

 Our season on the Two Yurt emphasizes fishing rather than floating.
 Some of the camps are located more closely together to allow more intensive coverage of prime pieces of water.